Pomacanthus maculosus: Distribution

 Pomacanthus maculosus is found in the Red Sea, Persian Gulf and Gulf of Oman.
-It has been recorded on distinct but rare occasions since 2008 in the eastern Mediterranean Sea.
+It has been recorded on distinct but uncommon occasions since 2008 in the eastern Mediterranean Sea.
 It has also been recorded off Florida and Brazil, regarded as an instance of deliberate releases from an aquarium.

 Habitat and biology

 Pomacanthus maculosus is found at depths of between 4 and 50 m.
 It is a solitary species that lives in sheltered areas, often where there is a mixture of coral and silt.
 Their diet is dominated by sponges and tunicates, although other invertebrates will be eaten opportunistically.
-The females attain sexual maturity when the reach around 5.5 years of age and a total length of 21.6 cm.
+The females attain sexual maturity when they reach around 5.5 years of age and a total length of 21.6 cm.
 The maximum longevity is thought to be 36 years old.
 Divers have noted that this is a curious species and is not shy.
 They are protogynous hermaphrodites and the older females can change sex to become males when there is a shortage of males.
 The larvae are planktonic.

 Systematics

-Pomacanthus maculosus was first formally described in 1775 as Chaetodon maculosus in 1775 by the Finnish born Swede Peter Forsskål (1732–1763) the type locality is given as Al-Luhayya in Yemen.
+Pomacanthus maculosus was first formally described in 1775 as Chaetodon maculosus in 1775 by the Finnish born Swede Peter Forsskål (1732–1763) the type locality is given as Al-Luhayya, Yemen.
 Some authorities place this species in the subgenus Arusetta.
-The specific name maculosus means “spotted” and a reference to either the blue spots on the scales or the large yellow blotch.
+The specific name maculosus means "spotted" and a reference to either the blue spots on the scales or the large yellow blotch.